Text Link

 • Reduce staff turnover and provider burnout

 When using a trauma-informed approach, providers amend the question of “what’s wrong with you?” to “what happened to you?”
-This question reduces shame and guilt and acknowledges the patient's lived experience.
-(5)
+This question reduces shame and guilt and acknowledges the patient's lived experience.5

-Receiving trauma-informed care at Within Health
+Trauma-informed care at Within

-Within Health is a virtual eating disorder treatment program committed to providing patients with high-frequency quality care in a safe and welcoming environment.
+Within is a virtual eating disorder treatment program committed to providing patients with high-frequency quality care in a safe and welcoming environment.
 We understand how trauma can affect everything in a person’s life, from eating habits and exercise to mental, physical, and social-emotional health.
 We also value a person’s lived experience and welcome them to be active participants in their eating disorder treatment planning, not only at the beginning of the program but throughout.
-Treatment plans are not set in stone—our patients are empowered to communicate their needs with us, and we will collaborate with them to adjust their plan accordingly.

-Trauma-informed care guides every aspect of our treatment program, from screening for trauma and PTSD at intake to creating a plan that involves trauma therapies, such as prolonged exposure therapy.
 We are also aware of the complex trauma associated with prejudice, such as racism, transphobia, homophobia, ableism, weight stigma, fatphobia, and more, and how discrimination and shame can prevent someone from seeking the treatment they need to recover.
 That’s why we are committed to providing an inclusive environment for our virtual treatment programming, so people feel respected, seen, and safe without having to worry about being triggered or further traumatized.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.